 - Skewers (pokey things for roasting the mallows on)

 First I made a ball of tinfoil to put into the pot (about softball sized).
 This way the pot wasn’t so deep.
 Then I lined the pot with another piece or two of tinfoil.

-Next I added about 5-6 pieces of charcoal along with a little dryer lint to start the fire.
+Next, I added about 5-6 pieces of charcoal along with a little dryer lint to start the fire.
 This wasn’t successful, so I resorted to lighter fluid (back up when you squirt this on- It really works fast!
 Be so safe with this, please)

 The coals will get hot while the flame goes down, then you will have flameless table top s’mores!

-Much safer for little people, although it is still crazy hot up close, you wont have to be quite as paranoid about the flame catching their clothes on fire (maybe that’s just me that worries about that), or burning little hands if the wind comes along and blows the flames in their direction.
+Much safer for little people, although it is still crazy hot up close, you won’t have to be quite as paranoid about the flame catching their clothes on fire (maybe that’s just me that worries about that), or burning little hands if the wind comes along.

 The heat of the coals is enough to roast your marshmallows, and I’ve read the pot gets hot enough to melt whatever it’s on- that’s why we chose the driveway for this.
 You could also put it into a stoneware bowl or something if you wanted it on a table outdoors.